bonnielunawalker/MazeSolver/README.md

 ### Known bugs

-There is a a memory issue in the final version of the project that I wasn't able to isolate the cause of in time to fix before submitting.
+There is a memory issue in the final version of the project that I wasn't able to isolate the cause of in time to fix before submitting.
 Roughly one in every 100 times the program executes, a memory exception will crash the program.